loockeeer/eddy-next-gen/README.md

 Create a file for training in which you create a markov decision chain (with the module I used), and save it into model.json

-Then you can just talk to the bot for the training
+Then you can just talk to the bot for the training.

 ## How to start